 How to get more followers on Twitch

-So, there's no doubt Twitch is a good place for streaming whether you treat it as a hobby or as a full-time job.
-Without further ado, let's see what you can do to maximize your chances of success on Twitch.
+There's no doubt Twitch is a good place for streaming, whether you treat it as a hobby or as a full-time job.
+Check out our nine tips to help you boost your follower count on Twitch and make your streaming efforts more successful.

 1. Create a remarkable profile

-If you want to get more followers on Twitch to watch your broadcasts, first, you should attract them.
-Start with setting up your profile.
-The first thing people will see is your channel's logo, so graphics play a significant role in your attractiveness for viewers.
+If you want to get more followers on Twitch to watch your broadcasts, start with setting up your profile.
+The first thing people will see is your channel's logo.
+Graphics play a significant role in your attractiveness to viewers.

 • Your logo should be distinctive and easy to understand both on desktop and mobile versions.
 Find your style — it can be minimalistic like Ninja's or xQcOW's or just your funny face like Shroud's.

 • Add your social pages and schedule on your cover image.
-Its style should also go well with your logo, building your consistent, recognizable style.
-Don’t hesitate to use additional tools, such as Placeit or Visuals by Impulse.
+The style should also go well with your logo, building your consistent, recognizable brand.
+Don’t hesitate to use additional tools, such as Placeit or Visuals by Impulse

 • Keep your bio short and precise.
-Think of what makes you unique and put it in several short sentences to let viewers know you better.
+Think of what makes you unique and what you want to share with potential viewers so they get to know you a little better.

 2. Define your niche